handydevcom/financier/README.md

-# Financisto
+# Financier

 [![Build Status](https://app.bitrise.io/app/a4284a64a52e1063/status.svg?token=-JUe6I0K_79mxYjxLGp9BA&branch=master)](https://app.bitrise.io/app/a4284a64a52e1063)

 ## About

-Financisto+ is a fork of the great Financisto app.
+Financier is a fork of the great Financisto app.
 Financisto is an open-source personal finance tracker for Android platform.

 ## Features